Employment

 - Commitment to honoring, learning from, and contributing to the distinct coastal and island communities the Mission serves

-- Commitment to youth-development programming
+- Commitment to youth development programming

 - Commitment to diversity as source of strength and to valuing the dignity and worth of every person

-- Excellent written and verbal communication skills
+- Clear and kind communication skills

 Required Education and Experience